 Unfortunately, Medicare Plan K does not cover medical emergencies should you travel abroad.
 Luckily, paying out-of-pocket for medical care in most foreign countries is still significantly less expensive than healthcare in the United States.
 It’s unlikely to break your budget.

-Who Is Medigap Plan K meant For?
+Who Is Medigap Plan K Meant For?

 Medigap Plan K is a great way to save money on your healthcare costs if these apply to you: